 - a.
 Switch off light and ventilation during stand-by mode; - b.
-Switch off lift units beyond code requirements; - See EMSD Code of Practice for Energy Efficiency of Building Services Installation 2015, section 8 Energy Efficiency Requirement for Lift and Escalator Installation.
+Switch off lift units beyond code requirements; - c.
+Use smart technologies to reduce the number of travel of lifts.

+- d.
+Optimise the counter balancing weight of lift when upward and downward travelling weight is significantly different. - e.
+Fitted in regenerative power of lifts into the power supply systems. - f.
+See EMSD Code of Practice for Energy Efficiency of Building Services Installation 2015, section 8 - Energy Efficiency Requirement for Lift and Escalator Installation.